hageboeck/OpenlabLecture/README.md

 # Openlab GPU Lecture Hands on

 This repository contains CUDA exercises for CERN Openlab's GPU lecture.
-There's two methods to work on exercises:
+There's two methods to work on these exercises:

 ### Method 1: Ssh / Terminal
 - Find a computer with a GPU.
 At CERN, you can e.g. use `ssh -X lxplus-gpu.cern.ch` for access to shared GPUs.